 03 of 10

-A deep, dark red with almost a berry fragrance.
-Introduced in 1999 to honor the men and women of the American Armed Forces.
-A portion of the sales goes to the Department of Veteran Affairs.
+'Veterans' Honor' has deep, dark red blooms with a fragrance reminiscent of berries.
+It was introduced in 1999 to honor the men and women of the American Armed Forces and a portion of each sale goes to the Department of Veteran Affairs.

 04 of 10